- Follow the link listed below

 Marion City Schools' Transportation Department transports about 2,000 students to and from school each day.
-Its supervisor, Jason Heilman, secretary, Jennifer Fosnaugh, and full-time and substitute bus drivers and bus aides take their work including ensuring the safety of students very seriously.
+Its supervisor, Jennifer Fosnaugh, secretary, Jennifer Franklin, and full-time and substitute bus drivers and bus aides take their work including ensuring the safety of students very seriously.

 Each year, drivers must attend five credit hours of in-service to reinforce safety procedures, driving skills and student interaction.
 It is the department's top priority to make sure students arrive safely and in a timely manner at school and back home.